dram/trealla/docs/FEATURES.md

 	writeln(+S,+Term1)          - does buffered write/2 + nl/1 to stream
 	random(-Float)              - random float value >= 0.0 and <= 1.0

+These are used to build the linda nowait read/input predicates:

 	retractw(+Clause)           - retract or wait (see dynamic 'notify') clausew(+Head,-Body)        - clause or wait (see dynamic 'notify')